jhansolo33/Credit_Risk_Analysis/README.md

 RECALL is the ability of the classifier to find all the positive samples.
 A low recall is indicative of a large number of false negatives Equation: Recall = TP/(TP+FN)

-FI SCORE is weighted average of the true positive rate (recall) and precision, where the best score is 1.0.
+F1 SCORE is weighted average of the true positive rate (recall) and precision, where the best score is 1.0.
 Equation: F1 score = 2(Precision x Sensititivity)/(Precision + Sensitivity) The F1 Score equation is: 2*((precisionrecall)/(precision+recall)).
 It is also called the F Score or the F Measure.
 Put another way, the F1 score conveys the balance between the precision and the recall.
 The F1 for the All No Recurrence model is 2((0*0)/0+0) or 0.

 ##  Analysis
 Based on the accuracy scores, the Ensemble Classifiers proved to be the most precise.
 EasyEnsembleClassifierp provides a highest Score for all Risk loans.
 The precision is low or none for all the models.
 In general, above the 90% of the current analysis, utlizing EasyEnsembleClassifier will perform a High-Risk loan precision as a great value for the overall analysis.
 Models, Naïve Random Over Sample, SMOTE Oversampling, Cluster Centroids Undersampling and SMOTEENN, performance roughly hoovers at the 50% accuracy scores, 66%, 65%, 65%, and 54% respectively.